Birth Injury Recreational Activities

 • Toys: Playing with toys is a great way to improve sensory development and build motor skills.
 These are a wide range of toys that have been adapted to meet the needs of children with Erb’s palsy and cerebral palsy.

 • Camps: There are specialized camps for children with birth injuries like Erb’s palsy and cerebral palsy.
 These camps have specialists who work with children with birth injuries as their profession.
-These camps often include entertainment, nature trails and pools.
+These camps often include entertainment, nature trails, and pools.

 • Sports: Adaptive equipment can help children with disabilities participate in sports and stay physically active.
 Sports are a fun option for staying active and meeting new friends.